 Yes, most brokers are licensed through either the Dept. of State (Real Estate Brokers for instance) or a private organization (FINRA for stock brokers for instance).
 You can go to their website to check the status of your broker.

 Attempted to rent a co-op in NYC.
 Their broker said he could definitely get us in within a week of submitting the application, citing inside relationships with the board of directors.
 It took over a month for 2 such board members to coordinate their schedules to meet with us.
 Instead of moving from...
 Read more »

 Fraudulent misrepresentation is difficult to prove, actual damages would be difficult to prove in any case since moving is always a disruption of daily life.
-You can try to put together a list of some damages / out-of-pocket expenses incurred that wouldn't have been incurred otherwise and if it's...Read more »
+You can try to put together a list of some damages / out-of-pocket expenses incurred that wouldn't have been incurred otherwise and if...Read more »

 What does your contract say about that?
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney such as myself.
 You can read more about me, my credentials, awards, honors, testimonials, and media appearances/...Read more »